2 Simple Steps to Always Get German Adjective Endings Right

 Follow this simple two-step approach and you’ll be able to get German adjectives right every time!

-2 Steps to Always Get German Adjective Endings Right
+How to Get German Adjective Endings Right Each Time

 Step 1: Determine the correct form of the article

 The correct form of the article has two components: